Ivorforce/ECG-Viewer/README.md

 ## Known Issues
 - In separate leads mode, the values shown on hover for the leads are incorrect.
 - When a filter is used, the values shown on hover are for filtered values, not the original.

+## In the Wild

+See how I'm using this template with a more advanced project in [ECG Viewer](https://github.com/Ivorforce/ECG-Viewer/tree/main).